-Challenge number Detail of challenge 1 Lower basic skills on entry attainment.
-2 SEND - Speech, communication and language (low levels of language acquisition particularly high order vocabulary.
-3 PP children combined attainment to increase so in line with peers.
-4 Pupil wellbeing - low self-esteem, lack of experience and social interaction.
+Challenge number Detail of challenge 1 - Outcomes Lower basic skills on entry attainment.
+2 - Outcomes Speech, communication and language -low levels of language acquisition particularly high order vocabulary acquisition.
+3 - Outcomes Small % of PP children combined attainment to increase so in line with peers.
+4 - Pastoral Pupil wellbeing - low self-esteem, lack of experience and social interaction.

 Our assessments, discussions and observations have identified social and emotional/self-confidence issues for some disadvantaged pupils.
+5 - Pastoral Limited opportunities offered to a small % of our PP pupils outside of school.